wl328Weiminli/extract_location/readme.md

-## extract location from txt or csv
+## Extract location from txt or csv

+##  Using mordecai.
+More about mordecai: https://github.com/openeventdata/mordecai

 ## environment
-python 3.5(best using conda create new one) docker
+python 3.5(better using conda create new one); docker

 ## step 1